 The ability to measure human genetic variation reliably and inexpensively in research settings has fueled and shaped the movement toward personalized medicine in health care.
 Although personalized medicine has many definitions, most share the core idea that any one patient's health is best managed by tailoring preventive measures and treatment to personal preferences as well as to the patient's particular environmental and biologic including genomic - attributes.
 There is an inherent, unresolved tension between genomics-enabled personalized medicine and the tenets of population-based, evidence-based medicine.47 However, there is no reason that the two approaches to caring for patients should be in opposition.
 A first step to bridge genomics-enabled medicine and evidence-based medicine would be to collect and store DNA from enrollees in most new clinical trials of drugs and devices.
 With appropriate consent, such samples could provide a resource for learning about the role of genomic variation in treatment response.
 There is also a need for welldesigned prospective clinical trials that measure patient-oriented outcomes of selected genomic applications (e.g., in the arena of pharmacogenomics) for which the advantages of introducing new technology over using standard care are not immediately evident.
 Creative solutions are being rapidly developed in the public and private sectors to allow for translational research that will help bridge the gap between the worlds of personalized medicine and evidence-based medicine.
-48,49 bolts of genomewide association studies to cancer genomics to the ways in which genomics is reshaping our perceptions of race, ethnicity, and ancestry.
-Each article will emphasize what can be done for patients today and provide a basis for bolts of genomewide association studies to cancer genomics to the ways in which genomics is in the years to come.
+48,49 bolts of genomewide association studies to can-understanding what will be possible for patients cer genomics to the ways in which genomics is reshaping our perceptions of race, ethnicity, and ancestry.
+Each article will emphasize what can be done for patients today and provide a basis for in the years to come.